jsecchiero/miner/README.md

 Out-of-box toolkit for miners

 The main goal is:
-- automatically associate each gpu with the correct VM with the latest driver installed*
+- automatically associate each gpu pci with the correct VM with the latest driver installed*
 - provide as much possible mining tool

 ## requirements